 - They create a strong foundation for natural-looking dental crowns giving you a beautiful smile.

 What Will Happen if You Put Off Your Implant Procedure?

 Waiting for too long before you get an implant can affect your dental health adversely, forcing you to undergo more expensive and longer cosmetic dentistry procedures.
 When you go for more than a year with a tooth missing, your bone height and density start to deteriorate and decrease.
 This means that when you visit a dental office for restoration, you’ll have to be scheduled for two procedures; bone grafting, which is a more expensive and painful process, and an implant placement procedure.

-There is also another consequence that comes from postponing or canceling your implant procedure and will affect your teeth’s position.
+Another consequence comes from postponing or canceling your implant procedure and will affect your teeth’ position.
 Teeth achieve their efficiency by working together, and as a result, they tend to shift when changes occur in your mouth.
 For instance, the large molars at the back can move forward and occupy the space meant for the implant.
 More so, the opposite tooth that lacks a partner can tip out of its arch, causing bite issues.
 If this happens, you may need braces or clear aligners to correct the defect.

 Implants are important because they permanently restore a person’s smile, confidence, and appearance.
-Patients who fear the procedure or those who get anxious at the dentist can read about all that goes down during the procedure to make themselves more comfortable, calm, and relaxed.
-You should also note that an implant’s success will be higher when you stick to the rules and regulations issued out by your dentist within the time-frame recommended.
+Patients who fear the procedure or get anxious at the dentist can read about all that goes down during the procedure to make themselves more comfortable, calm, and relaxed.
+You should also note that an implant’s success will be higher when you stick to the rules and regulations issued out by your dentist within the time frame recommended.